-Asset Class 'Description Benchmark Benchmark (Strategic) Weight (%) Asset Class Weight at 31 Dec 2013 (%) Equities common stocks traded on US exchanges, American depository receipts (ADRs), real estate investment trust shares (REITs), and domestic equity derivatives (including, but not limited to, futures, stock options and index options).
+Asset Class Description Benchmark Benchmark (Strategic) Weight (%) Asset Class Weight at 31 Dec 2013 (%) fixed-income investments may not exceed 5% of Total Fund assets.
+Domestic Equities The domestic equities asset class includes domestic and international common stocks traded on US exchanges, American depositary receipts (ADRs), real estate investment trust shares (REITs), and domestic equity derivatives (including, but not limited to, futures, stock options, and index options).
 Sector tilts by style, economic sectors, or market capitalization are managed in accordance with the risk budget for domestic equities.
-A variety of portfolio management approaches including quantitative and fundamental techniques are used to diversify the source of excess return.
+A variety of portfolio management approaches, including quantitative and fundamental techniques, are used to diversify the source of excess return.
 Underlying exposure of equity derivatives may not exceed 15% of Total Fund assets.
-3,000 largest US companies based on total market capitalization and represents approximately 98% of the investable US equity market.
-International Equities The international equity asset class is a diversified portfolio including both developed and emerging countries.
+Russell 3000 Index, which measures the performance of the 3,000 largest US companies based on total market capitalization and represents approximately 98% of the investable US equity market.
+37.0 34.4 International Equities The international equity asset class is a diversified portfolio including both developed and emerging countries.
 Portfolios consist of international equities including international common stocks traded on US exchanges, ADRs and ordinaries, International depository receipts (IDRs), country funds, international equity derivatives (including, but not limited to, stock options and index options), and some debt instruments.
 The asset class emphasizes quantitative and fundamental management approaches and exposures to security selection and country allocation decisions.
 Managers have the ability to add value through currency management.
 Underlying exposure of derivatives for international equities may not exceed 8% of Total Fund assets.
 Derivatives include, but are not limited to, financial, currency, and stock index futures.
-MSCI All Country World Index Net ex US, which is a free float-adjusted market capitalization index denominated in US dollars of approximately 45 countries and which measures the equity performance of non-US developed and emerging markets.
+MSCI All Country World Index Net ex US, which is a free float- adjusted market-capitalization index denominated in US dollars of approximately 45 countries and it measures the equity performance of non-US developed and emerging markets.
 MSCI assumes the maximum withholding tax rate applicable to institutional investors.
-23.0 19.1 Real Estate The real estate asset class includes investments in both real estate limited partnerships and publicly traded real estate investment trusts.
+23.0 19.1 Real Estate The real estate asset class includes investments in real estate limited partnerships.
 Each real estate holding is limited to no more than 5% of the total real estate assets.
-All investments in real estate limited The real estate blended benchmark is calculated quarterly and is a blend of two benchmarks.
-The benchmarks and their relative weights are as follows: NCREIF Property Index (NPI) (90%) and the Wilshire US REIT Index (10%).
-The 12.0 12.8
+The real estate blended benchmark is calculated quarterly and is a blend of two benchmarks.
+The benchmarks and their relative weights are as 12.0 12.8